Linux computers on the FI network use a module system to manage the software installed on them. Thanks to it

 module, which has several commands.
 The most important is

 connecting modules - the programs in a module are not easily accessible until the module is connected.

 Connecting a module:

 List the available modules:

 $ module avail -------- /packages/run/modules-3.1.6/modulefiles -------- binhex gnuplot modules tcl-tk devel info-services plan texlive eclipse maple snns viewers

 $ module list Currently Loaded Modulefiles: 1) modules

-modulesmust always be present; if not, you need to add it in the standard way:
+modulesmodule must always be present; if not, it needs to be added in the standard way:

 module add modules.